Why did democracy fail to take root in Russia in 1917?

 Symbols of the RevolutionStudents examine symbols and political writings of the Russian Revolution and understand their historical significance.

-Role-Playing the Four OptionsDrawing on primary sources, students work cooperatively to advocate for one of the four options Russians debated at the time.
-A fifth group plays fictional undecided citizens, who ask questions of the groups and evaluate the options.
+Role-Playing the Four OptionsDrawing on primary sources, students work cooperatively to advocate for one of the options Russians debated at the time.

 Lenin Takes PowerWorking in groups, students develop a dramatic recreation of a meeting of Lenin and his colleagues deciding what to do in 1918.